 7 Consequences of Not Getting Enough Sleep

-However, have you asked what the consequences for not getting enough sleep are?
-Most people forget that sleeping is as important as eating, staying hydrated, and relaxing.
+Most people forget that sleeping is as important as eating, and staying hydrated.

-Keep reading and discover the consequences of not getting enough sleep.
+Keep reading and discover the consequences of not getting enough rest.
 It’s time to start taking better care of yourself.

 When you sleep, your body repairs itself.
 It also gets rid of muscle tension caused by the stress of the day.

-Because of this, one of the consequences of not getting enough sleep is that stress builds up and multiplies.
+Because of this, one of the consequences of not getting sufficient rest is that stress builds up and multiplies.
 This makes it more difficult to face the next day’s challenges.

 The connection between your body and mind is very intense.
-If you don’t get rid of stress through adequate sleep, it shows up as anxiety.
+If you don’t get rid of stress through adequate rest, it shows up as anxiety.

 Anxiety can also be caused by the chronic release of adrenaline.
-This is a common occurrence if you don’t sleep enough every night.
+This is a common occurrence if you don’t rest enough every night.

 As a result, always try to sleep well and for several hours at night.

-Another one of the consequences of not getting enough sleep is depression.
+Another one of the consequences of not getting sufficient amounts rest is depression.
 This is because the lack of sleep interferes with your neurotransmitters.

 In this case, it can steer you towards a reduction of synapses between neurons that regulate your mood.

-As a result, each time you feel a little depressed or bad, think about how many hours you slept.
+As a result, each time you feel a little depressed or down, think about how many hours you’ve slept.
 You might discover that it’s not your life that’s going wrong, but that you’re not sleeping correctly.